bronthulke/semantic-kernel-workshop-ndc-melbourne-2025/README.md

 Let's get going!

+## Grab the repository
+You can either open this repository using a GitHub Codespace, or by cloning it onto your computer and using your preferred IDE (Visual Studio / Visual Studio Code / Rider / etc).

+### Opening in Codespace
+1. Go to this link to [create a Codespace](https://github.com/codespaces/new/bronthulke/semantic-kernel-workshop-ndc-melbourne-2025?skip_quickstart=true&machine=standardLinux32gb&repo=816523464&ref=main&geo=Australia)
+2. Select your preferred region and size, though I recommend `4-Core`.
+3. Click the green `Create codespace` button and wait for the magic to happen.

+### Cloning Locally
+1. At the top of this page, click **Clone**
+2. Use your favourite method to clone the code onto your computer (e.g. using CLI or your IDE's tooling).

 ## Set up Azure Foundry

 1. Go to the [Azure AI Foundry](https://ai.azure.com) and sign in using your Microsoft account that has an active Azure subscription